RiansyahTohamba/coding-notes/computer-science/tech-stack/ruby/Jim Weirich - Why aren't you using Ruby.md

 just having it turn and look at you the

-first time I did it I had a bug in my
+first time.
+I did it I had a bug in my

 advance you know advance or back up